-Want to travel the world in 2022?
-While I hope that you’ll be able to take some actual trips this year, you can also travel through the pages of a book with this reading challenge.
+Want to travel the world from your favorite reading chair?
+While I hope that you’ll be able to take some actual trips, you can also travel through the pages of a book with this read-around-the-world challenge!

 If you’re looking for a reading goal that isn’t too difficult to complete, this travel-themed reading challenge is the perfect one to undertake in the new year.